emdgroup/mtrust-api-guard/README.md

 Available commands:
-  compare    Compare two API documentation files generate   Generate API documentation from Dart files
+  compare    Compare two API documentation files generate   Generate API documentation from Dart files changelog  Generate a changelog entry based on API changes version    Calculate and output the next version based on API changes

 Run "mtrust_api_guard help <command>" for more information about a command.
 ```